-An asset is considered to be impaired if the Company determines that the carrying value may not be recoverable based upon its assessment of the asset's ability to continue to generate income from operations and positive cash flow in future periods or if significant changes in the Company's strategic business objectives and utilization of the assets occurred.
+An asset is considered to be impaired if the Company determines that the carrying value may not be recoverable based upon its assessment of the asset's ability to continue to generate earnings from operations and positive cash flow in future periods or if significant changes in the Company's strategic business objectives and utilization of the assets occurred.
 If the assets (other than goodwill) are assessed to be recoverable, they are depreciated or amortized over the periods benefited.
 If the assets are considered to be impaired, an impairment charge is recognized representing the amount by which the carrying value of the assets exceeds the fair value of those assets.
 Fair value is determined based upon the discounted cash flows derived from the underlying asset.
 The Company uses various assumptions in determining current fair market value of these assets, including future expected cash flows and discount rates.
-Future expected cash flows for store assets are based on management's estimates of future cash flows over the remaining lease period or expected life, if shorter.
-The Company considers historical trends, expected future business trends and other factors when estimating each store's future cash flow.
-The Company also considers factors such as: the local environment for each store location, including mall traffic and competition; the Company's ability to successfully implement strategic initiatives; and the ability to control variable costs such as cost of sales and payroll, and in some cases, renegotiate lease costs.
-If actual results are not consistent with the assumptions and judgments used in estimating future cash flows and asset fair values, there may be additional exposure to future impairment losses that could be material to the Company's results of operations.
+Future expected cash flows for store and concession assets are based on management's estimates of future cash flows over the remaining lease period or expected life, if shorter.
+For expected store and concession closures, the Company will evaluate whether it is necessary to shorten the useful life for any of the assets within the respective asset group.
+The Company will use this revised useful life when estimating the asset group's future cash flows.
+The Company considers historical trends, expected future business trends and other factors when estimating the future cash flow for each retail location.
+The Company also considers factors such as: the local environment for each retail location, including mall traffic and competition; the Company's ability to successfully implement strategic initiatives; and the ability to control variable costs such as cost of sales and payroll and, in some cases, renegotiate lease costs.
+If actual results are not consistent with the assumptions and judgments used in estimating fluture cash flows and asset fair values, there may be additional exposure to future impairment losses that could be material to the Company's results of operations.
 See Notes 1 and 5 to the Consolidated Financial Statements for further discussion.